 2. Establishing Consistent Performance Criteria

 Most organizations leave it up to every leader to figure out how they want to meet.
 In these organizations, some leaders run great meetings, some run little dictatorships, and some show up grudgingly hoping someone else will take charge.
+That's Level 1 performance for you.

 High-performance organizations define "The Way".
 The Way outlines how to run each of the most important meetings in the organization, creating a standard every leader can use.
 The Way is not rigid, but it also doesn't tolerate dysfunction.
 The Way makes success obvious, and failure unlikely.